Uniforms of the Grande Armée: Infantry of the Line and light infantry

 Some units added pompons to the shako as well as plumes.
 Many units had pompoms with a houpette and the center generally colored white with the company number printed in black or red.
-The diamond shaped plate with the regimental was most common, but some units had the shape of an eagle or the rising sun.
+The diamond shaped plate with the regimental was most common, but some units had the shape of an eagle or a sun-burst plate.

 In 1812, the cut of the coat was changed into a coatee that included short tails, a blue crowned N on the turnbacks, and the lapels fastened down to the waist and cut square.
 The waistcoat was made higher and was therefore not visible.
 The black gaiters came up to below the knees.
-The plate on the shako was now a crowned eagle over a semicircle with the regimental number inscribed on it.
+The plate on the shako was now a crowned eagle over a semicircle with the regimental number inscribed on it.Though in reality this was only issued in 1814 to regiments like the 135eme de ligne in Germany.